2019 Danish general election: Denmark

 All nine parties that held seats in the Folketing contested the elections.
 Four other parties also gained ballot access: three new parties on the right and the Christian Democrats, who lost representation in the 2005 election.
-In October 2016, The New Right, a new right-wing party, became eligible to run in the election, and a year later, in October 2017, the Christian Democrats did likewise.
+In October 2016, New Right, a new right-wing party, became eligible to run in the election, and a year later, in October 2017, the Christian Democrats did likewise.
 The latter had participated in every election from 1971 to 2005.

 In February 2019, the party Klaus Riskær Pedersen, named after its founder, collected the necessary voter declarations and became eligible too, despite, breaking the rules for collection of declarations.
 Riskær Pedersen found a way to circumvent a 7-day "thinking period" between a voter noting their support for a party and then confirming their signature in the online collection system.
 Even though the rules did not allow this, they contained no possibility of sanctions.
 Following this, all political parties in the Folketing agreed to close the loophole and build a new portal for declarations, expected to be available in the end 2020.

 In April 2019, following unrest at Nørrebro caused by demonstrations by anti-Islamist politician Rasmus Paludan, his party Hard Line managed to collect the required signatures.
 Paludan and his party have been surrounded with controversy, with demonstrations containing activities like throwing the Quran around, burning the Quran and harassing Muslims.
 In April 2019, Paludan was sentenced for violating a paragraph in the Danish Penal Code colloquially known as the "racism paragraph".
 He had also circumvented the "thinking period" in the same manner as Riskær Pedersen.